 C. Cenac and Co. shucking room, 1927.
 During its peak years, the oyster industry employed half of the population of Houma.
 Men, women, and children worked long hours during shucking season.

 Oyster shucking and antique oyster plate.
 Depending on availability, oysters have served as both a staple food for the poor and a delicacy for the rich.

 Erected by Houma Area Convention and Visitors Bureau.

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.

 Location.
 29° 35.905′ N, 90° 43.214′ W. Marker is in Houma, Louisiana, in Terrebonne Parish.
 Marker can be reached from West Park Avenue north of Barrow Street (State Highway 182), on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 7910 West Park Avenue, Houma LA 70364, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Bayou Terrebonne (here, next to this marker); The Grand Dérangement / Le Grand Dérangement (within shouting distance of this marker); New Acadia / Nouvelle Acadie (within shouting distance of this marker); A History of Terrebonne Parish (about 300 feet away, measured in a direct line); 1834-1934 (about 700 feet away); St. Matthew's Episcopal Church (was about 700 feet away but has been reported missing. ); Terrebonne Parish Courthouse Square Oaks (approx. 0.2 miles away); Magnolia Cemetery (approx. 0.2 miles away).
+Bayou Terrebonne (here, next to this marker); The Great Acadian Upheaval (within shouting distance of this marker); The Grand Dérangement / Le Grand Dérangement (within shouting distance of this marker); New Acadia / Nouvelle Acadie (within shouting distance of this marker); A History of Terrebonne Parish (about 300 feet away, measured in a direct line); 1834-1934 (about 700 feet away); Terrebonne Parish Courthouse Square Oaks (approx. 0.2 miles away); Magnolia Cemetery (approx. 0.2 miles away).
 Touch for a list and map of all markers in Houma.